-3. Action Planning
+4 Action Planning

-Action planning provides a set of joint plans that can include actions to be performed by other agents.
+The module of action planning, see Figure 3, provides a set of joint plans that can include actions to be performed by other agents.
 Those plans that involve actions for several agents require the collaboration among them and thus may trigger a negotiation process.

-A basic plan is a tuple $\langle \alpha, a, t \rangle$ where α is an agent, a is an action and t is a time instant.
-The intuitive meaning is that agent α performs action a at time t.
+A basic plan is a tuple $\langle \alpha, a, t \rangle$ where $\alpha$ is an agent, a is an action and t is a time instant.
+The intuitive meaning is that agent $\alpha$ performs action a at time t.
 A plan is a set of such basic plans.
-The set of basic plans is denoted as B and the space of possible plans is $P=2^B$.
+The set of basic plans is denoted as B and the space of possible plans is $P = 2^B$ .
 The empty set meaning inaction.

 A plan is unfeasible if it has two or more incompatible actions.
 The incompatibility of actions depends on the application domain, e.g. in the Diplomacy game we cannot move the same unit to two different regions at the same time.
-Two feasible plans $p,p'\in P$ are incompatible if $p\cup p'$ is an unfeasible plan.
+Two feasible plans $p, p' \in P$ are incompatible if $p \cup p'$ is an unfeasible plan.